adambard/learnxinyminutes-docs/python3.html.markdown

 # Single line comments start with a number symbol.

 """ Multiline strings can be written
-    using three "'s, and are often used as comments
+    using three "s, and are often used as comments
 """